lyteword/kjv/john/chapter-19.md

 <sup>25</sup> ¶ Now there stood by the cross of Jesus his mother, and his mother’s sister, Mary the *wife* of Cleophas, and Mary Magdalene.

-<sup>26</sup> When Jesus therefore saw his mother, and the disciple standing by, whom he loved, he saith unto his mother, Woman , behold thy son !
+<sup>26</sup> When Jesus therefore saw his mother, and the disciple standing by, whom he loved, he saith unto his mother, Woman, behold thy son!

-<sup>27</sup> Then saith he to the disciple, Behold thy mother !
+<sup>27</sup> Then saith he to the disciple, Behold thy mother!
 And from that hour that disciple took her unto his own *home.*

-<sup>28</sup> ¶ After this, Jesus knowing that all things were now accomplished, that the scripture might be fulfilled, saith, I thirst .
+<sup>28</sup> ¶ After this, Jesus knowing that all things were now accomplished, that the scripture might be fulfilled, saith, I thirst.

 <sup>29</sup> Now there was set a vessel full of vinegar: and they filled a spunge with vinegar, and put *it* upon hyssop, and put *it* to his mouth.

-<sup>30</sup> When Jesus therefore had received the vinegar, he said, It is finished : and he bowed his head, and gave up the ghost.
+<sup>30</sup> When Jesus therefore had received the vinegar, he said, It is finished: and he bowed his head, and gave up the ghost.

 <sup>31</sup> The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day, ( for that sabbath day was an high day,) besought Pilate that their legs might be broken, and *that* they might be taken away.